tomit10/Printing_Matrix_boarders/README.md

             }
         }

- I added a debug code section that could be used to revel the x and y coordinate of each cell.
+ I added a debug code section that can be used to revel the x and y coordinate of each cell.